-Nina C. Peláez is a poet, essayist, artist, educator & cultural producer based in Maui, HI.
+Nina C. Peláez is a writer, artist, educator & cultural producer based in Maui, HI.

-Often drawing on her experiences as an adoptee and daughter of a Cuban exile, her writing explores themes of displacement, diaspora, ecology, transformation, grief, and resilience.
-A Best New Poets and Best of the Net nominee, recent work appears or is forthcoming in The Atlantic, The Poetry Foundation, Iowa Review, Prairie Schooner, Narrative, Rattle, Poetry Northwest, Electric Literature, Willow Springs, Waxwing, diode, Pleiades, Swamp Pink, & Verse Daily, among others.
+Her work across genres examines both landscape and the body as interwoven sites of institutional and ecological power, using documentary materials and lyric intensity to explore grief, inheritance, and care.
+A Best New Poets and Best of the Net nominee, recent poems and essays appear or are forthcoming in The Atlantic, The Poetry Foundation, Iowa Review, Prairie Schooner, Narrative, Rattle, Poetry Northwest, The Offing, Electric Literature, Willow Springs, Waxwing, diode, Pleiades, Swamp Pink, & Verse Daily, among others.
+She is co-author of the forthcoming book W.S.
+Merwin’s Palm Forest, about the poet W.S.
+Merwin’s ecological and literary legacy, and which will be published with Timber Press in Fall 2027.

 “Intimate and raw reflections on loss and the body’s haunting memory unfold through poems that speak directly to the reader’s most vulnerable places.
 These poems explore the body’s terrain, caught between emptiness and possibility—between what we hold and what we surrender…this poet reveals the fragile connections between the self and the world, between absence and desire.
 Here, past wounds remain tender, yet the speaker traces each scar with care, finding beauty in the hollow spaces they leave behind.”